purijatin/njexl_wiki/01-Language-Features.md

 GO does not have exception handling.
 And I believe it is OK not to have exceptions.

-Code for everything, never ever eat up.
+Code for everything, never ever eat up error like situations.
 In particular - the multi part arguments and the return story - should ensure that there is really no exceptional thing that happens.
 After all, trying to build a fool-proof solution is never full-proof.

 Just like GO, however, there is a concept of returning tuples.